 When your mom and dad spend time outside, you can hire elderly care services to offer a level of supervision.
 Caregivers can walk with your parents.
 They can lend an arm for balance.
 They can make sure your parents put on sunscreen, wear a hat, and avoid heat exhaustion.
 Call an elderly care agency to learn more.

-If you or an aging loved-one are considering Elder Care in Pasco, WA, please contact the caring staff at Home Care Solutions today.
+If you or an aging loved-one are considering Pasco Senior Care, please contact the caring staff at Home Care Solutions today.
 We serve all of the Tri-Cities area.
 Call 509-627-8575